Y-sektionen/wpManySiteAdmin/README.md

 ## Installing a Wordpress site

-Run the script installWP.bash with username and fully qualified domain name (FQDN) as arguments:
+Run the script installWP.bash with username and fully qualified domain name (FQDN) as arguments.
+IMPORTANT!
+The FQDN MUST BE CORRECTLY CONFIGURED AND POINTING TO THE HOST THAT'S RUNNING THE SCRIPT!

 <pre>
 sudo ./installWP.bash USER FQDN